Rhamnolipids, Sophorolipids and Other

 Ascarosides: Nematodes, including some human parasites, contain unusual glycolipids termed ascarosides mainly in the eggs and ovaries.
 These consist of the mono-saccharide α-L-3,6-dideoxymannose or ascarylose, which occurs in few other organisms, linked glycosidically to the hydroxyl group of a 2-hydroxy alcohol or of an (ω‑1)‑hydroxy fatty acid.
 The free hydroxyl groups of the ascarylose moiety may be acetylated or linked to amino acids such as tyrosine or tryptophan, or they can have a glucose residue attached to carbon 2' of ascarylose or indole-3-carboxylic acid, hydroxybenzoyl or tigloyl moieties attached to position 4'.
 Among further modifications, the carboxyl group can be amide-linked to ethanolamine or p-aminobenzoic acid or ester-linked to a carbohydrate or nucleoside; the chain length of the alkyl component can vary from 3 to 33 and can contain further hydroxyl or keto groups or double bonds.
 The result is innumerable structural variations (>300) with presumably many different functions of which two representative examples are illustrated.

 The eggs of Ascaris sp. have a four-layer shell, the innermost layer of which consists of 75% of ascarosides and is responsible for the impermeability of the shell, which protects the contents from the harsh conditions in the intestines of host animals.
-Some of the 200 or so ascarosides known from the model nematode species Caenorhabditis elegans function as pheromones as well as signalling molecules that regulate many aspects of aging, development and behaviour.
+Some of the 200 or so ascarosides known from the model nematode species Caenorhabditis elegans act as pheromones as well as signalling molecules that regulate many aspects of aging, development and behaviour.
 Of these, daumone, a short-chain (ω-1)-hydroxy acid linked to ascarylose (and often then to more complex entities), is part of a signalling mechanism that acting mainly through G-protein-coupled receptors controls the entry and exit of nematodes from a 'dauer' stage, in which they enter a form of suspended animation until the external conditions improve.
-Biosynthesis involves dedicated biosynthetic pathways requiring carboxylesterases in specific lysosome-related organelles.
+Biosynthesis involves dedicated biosynthetic pathways requiring carboxylesterases in lysosome-related organelles.
 With plants, ascarosides act as extracellular signalling molecules that elicit defences and pathogen resistance by activation of protein kinases or through salicylic acid- and jasmonic acid-mediated defence signalling pathways.
 In at least one nematode species, there is an additional wax layer covering the ascarosides that consists largely of an unusual wax ester ('nematoil').

 Maradolipids: These are the only known trehalose-containing lipids isolated from an animal source.
-Like daumone, they are present in the dauer larvae of the nematode C. elegans and are structurally similar to the 'cord factor' trehalose lipids produced by Mycobacteria and described below, i.e., they are 6,6'-di-O-acyltrehaloses linked to various saturated, branched-chain and monoenoic fatty acids, of which the most abundant molecular species is 6-O-(13-methylmyristoyl)-6’-O-oleoyltrehalose (monoacyl-maradolipids are known).
+Like daumone, they are present in the dauer larvae of the nematode C. elegans and are structurally similar to the 'cord factor' trehalose lipids produced by Mycobacteria and described below, i.e., they are 6,6'-di-O-acyltrehaloses linked to various saturated, branched-chain and monoenoic fatty acids, of which the most abundant molecular species is 6-O-(13-methylmyristoyl)-6’-O-oleoyltrehalose (monoacyl-maradolipids are known also).

-Other simple glycolipids: Glycolipids consisting of a repeated xylose-mannose backbone (tetra-, hexa- and octasaccharide subunits) with fatty acyl moieties attached act as an antifreeze in an Alaskan beetle and representative species of insects fish, arthropods, plants, fungi, and bacteria, but the nature of the lipid-polysaccharide linkage has still to be established.
+Other simple glycolipids: Glycolipids consisting of a repeated xylose-mannose backbone (tetra-, hexa- and octasaccharide subunits) with fatty acyl moieties attached act as an antifreeze in an Alaskan beetle and representative species of insects, fish, arthropods, plants, fungi, and bacteria, but the nature of the lipid-polysaccharide linkage has still to be established.
 Myxomycetes (slime moulds) produce unusual glycolipids containing glucose, mannose or rhamnose linked to a multimethyl-branched-polyunsaturated fatty acid (quite different from the more conventional fatty acids).

 Many different glycolipids of variable complexity have been isolated from marine organisms, and these include agminosides, ancorinosides, bartolosides, caminosides, clathrosides and simplexosides.
 As an example, the marine bacterium Alcanivorax borkumensis produces glucosyl-tetra(3-hydroxy-acyl)-glycine, a surface-active lipid located in the cell wall that aids the organism to solubilize and ultimately degrade alkanes in oil spills.